Study Abroad Scholarships

 You can also make a note of how much each scholarship is worth and rank them by ones you are most eligible for to ones that might be more of a stretch.
 Then, once you’ve organized your list, it’s time to get started!

-Gather the Necessary Documentation
+2. Gather the Necessary Documentation

 A transcript is a record of your academic grades and is a common component of an application for scholarships.
 There are two different types of transcripts: official and unofficial.
 Official transcripts are issued directly from the university and need to be sealed and directly delivered to the recipient.
 Unofficial transcripts are printouts of your grades and achievements and are not sealed or issued directly.
 Make sure you carefully read which type of transcripts are required for your application and plan enough time for delivery along with the application deadline.

-Letters of Recommendation
+- Letters of Recommendation

 The purpose of a letter of recommendation is to give scholarship providers an insight into your qualifications through the lens of someone who knows you personally.
-It’s best to ask someone who knows you either professionally or academically for a reference, as they tend to have more clout.
+It’s best to ask someone who knows you either professionally or academically for a reference, as they tend to have more influence.
 However, some scholarships do not specify, so if you don’t have a professional reference to give, ask someone you know personally.
-It’s always recommended to give the person you intend on asking advanced notice so that it doesn’t come as a surprise when someone reaches out to them to ask about your achievements.
+It’s always recommended to give the person you intend on asking advance notice so that it doesn’t come as a surprise when someone reaches out to them to ask about your achievements.

+If the application deadline is approaching and your recommender has not yet sent in the letter, don’t be afraid to send out a polite reminder!
 Luckily, there is not much more for you to do besides thanking the people who spent the time writing your letter afterwards!

 If the scholarship provider simply asks why you deserve funding for a study abroad experience, have no fear.
 Make some of the following points to convince them that you deserve this experience and you’re ready to take it seriously: